waterloo-rocketry/daq/inflight_recording/README.md

 1. Plug the camera module into the Pi using a ribbon cable
 1. Use a USB Micro B cable to connect the Pi to a computer (ensure you are connecting to the 'USB' port, not the 'PWR' port)
 1. SSH into the Pi (using PuTTY, or similar):
-    1. host/ip: raspberrypi.local if USB connected OR the IP of the Pi (see `Getting the IP of the Pi` for help)
+    1. host/ip: raspberrypi.local if USB connected OR the IP of the Pi (see `Getting the IP of the Pi` for help getting the IP)
     1. user: pi
     1. password: raspberry
     1. port: 22